 Visiting Stari Most | The Beautiful Old Bridge in Mostar

-Mostar, a small war-torn, but charming town in Bosnia and Herzegovina (BIH), named after the mostari, or bridge keepers of beautiful Stari Most Bridge, which literally means old bridge, is definitely worth a visit.
-Although still partly in shambles from the Croat-Bosniak war and an 18-month siege in the mid-90’s, it’s a beautiful and heart-warming place (albeit slightly heart-breaking too) with friendly locals and delicious food.
+Mostar, a small, charming, war-torn town in Bosnia and Herzegovina (BIH), named after the mostari, or the bridge keepers of beautiful Stari Most Bridge, which literally means old bridge, is definitely worth a visit.
+Although still partly in shambles from the Croat-Bosniak war and an 18-month siege in the mid-90’s, it’s a beautiful and heart-warming place with friendly locals and delicious food.

 Along with seeing the old bridge, Stari Most, one of the city’s key attractions, and hopefully some of its daring bridge jumpers, you can explore both the Croat and Bosniak sides of the bridge, visiting shops and restaurants, and meeting the people that live here.